REN382333467/NUPT-FPV/README.md

 ## Citation
+H. Ren, L. Sun, J. Guo and C. Han, "A Dataset and Benchmark for Multimodal Biometric Recognition Based on Fingerprint and Finger Vein," in IEEE Transactions on Information Forensics and Security, doi: 10.1109/TIFS.2022.3175599. <br>

 @ARTICLE{9775730,
   author={Ren, Hengyi and Sun, Lijuan and Guo, Jian and Han, Chong}, journal={IEEE Transactions on Information Forensics and Security},